The Function of a Scream

-Space, Surface, Materials, People, Time, Performance Instructions
+Space, Surface, People, Time, Various Materials, Performance Instructions

 A type of metaphysical silence occurs when one encounters art that resists interpretation, translation.
 Metaphysical silence occurs in The Function of a Scream.
 The point where one language [visual abstraction of a thought or feeling] cannot be rendered into another [words].
 The work begs us to be quiet.
 The viewer’s patience is tested.
 Rather than regarding this silence as an obstacle, the patient viewer uses it to their advantage.
 To discover a portal from the absurdity of their life into possibility.
 The void says, ‘there’s more,’ and it’s better if you reside in that hope of not knowing.
 A scream does what words cannot do, it expresses the inexpressible, and releases the tension of the unspeakable.
 In a scream there is silence, a silence best untouched.

 Part I - Material is installed with intense care and physicality, labor.
 The visual manifestation of labor exists as a beautiful void, longing to be alone with itself and at the same time calling me in to be with it.
 I get overwhelmed by its constant begging call.
 I need others.
 What do we do with this object, this environment?

 Instructions for guests:

 Please enter only with your body.